yodle/Docker-Registry-Cleaner/README.md

 Current docker registries don't have great tools for cleanup.
 This fills the gap before it fills your disk.

+# Installing

+`pip install docker-registry-cleaner`

+You will need to change the credentials.py file to have the correct username and password for your docker registry.

 # Warning

-This was developed against a single docker repository.
-Please use the dry-run/safe mode until you're confident it won't destroy your installation.
+This was developed against our docker repository.
+If your registry is different, it may cause problems.
+Please back up your registry and use scrub rather than purge until you are confident it works for your setup.

 # Usage